 In Canada, moisture is a real problem for many homeowners and unmanaged moisture is the number one issue in a basement.
 When let to run rampant, moisture can lead to mould, rot and unwanted reparations you’d rather avoid.
 Before building, invest in a proper drainage system is your basement is prone to moisture.
-A good investment is a sump-pump, a backup- battery to protect you in the case of power outages, and good drainage systems.
+A good investment is a sump-pump, a backup battery to protect you in the case of power outages, and good drainage systems.
 All of this will prevent cracks in the foundation, floor and wall rot, mould and clogged gutters.
 Even with these safeguards, mould can be a huge problem.
 In order to really ensure the longevity of your basement, avoid using natural materials such as wood studs, plywood, drywall and wooden elements.
 Instead, opt for fiberglass, plastics and metals.
 A good way to reduce excess humidity is to install heavy-gauge plastic sheeting before finishing walls and floors.
 This way, you ensure your basement will stay cool and dry.

 One of the positives of having a living space in the basement is that it allows for a quieter space in which you can work or spend time together with family.
 Capitalize on this by reducing overhead noise and insulating the ceiling using fiberglass or stone wool insulation.
 This will prevent noise reaching the main floors from the basement and vice versa.

 With a variety of new products on the market, we recommend shopping around for building materials which offer unique solutions to issues that you may encounter.
 Don’t be afraid of trying products which your contractor has not used before, so long as you do research before.

-Interested in a Basement Renovation in GTA, Toronto or York Region?
+interested in A Basement Renovation in Gta, Toronto or York Region?
 Give Us a Call: 647-232-5353

 Moose Basements is a GTA based firm specializing in basement renovations.
 Having served the area for over 15 years, our company has wide and varied experience in finishing and renovation.
 With our expertized and dedicated teams, we will make your interior stand out from the rest.
 We offer basement design, finishing, renovation, remodelling and construction services throughout the GTA and York region.
 We are WSIB Insured and Liability covered and offer competitive prices.
 Give us a call today for a free quote.